JUSTIFIED AND THEN SAVED

 There were three, not one, but three crosses on Calvary.
 God was crucified.
 The saved was crucified.
 The unsaved was crucified.
 It is impossible to go through this life without being crucified in one manner or another.

-If we do not have integrity it is hard for us to be saved, because we may not be willing to deny ourselves and take up our cross.
+If we lack integrity, it is hard for us to be saved, because we may not be willing to deny ourselves and take up our cross.
 In this case, the program of salvation cannot continue in our personality.

 If you suffer, it should not be as a murderer or thief or any other kind of criminal, or even as a meddler.
 (I Peter 4:15)